An Overview of CDSCO Cosmetic Import Registration

 - Any Other Importer: Any Indian importer willing to import cosmetics to India from a foreign manufacturer can apply for this license or registration.

-Documents required for CDSCO Cosmetic Import Registration
+Necessary Papers required for CDSCO Cosmetic Import Registration

 - Covering Letter: Purpose (Fresh/Endorsement of Products or Pack Size or Manufacturing site or Additional Sourcing Location or Re-Registration) must be clearly mentioned along with the information of earlier issued Import Registration Certificate (if any) and product or product category (whether registered or not).